DAIKICHI-PSC/RS-02/README.md

 Please install if necessary.

-24V compatible Arduino compatible machine (Comfile's FA-DUINO24 etc.) can input / output 24V (5V Arduino can also be used, but there is a possibility of malfunction due to noise).
+24V compatible Arduino compatible machine (COMFILE Technology's FA-DUINO-24RA etc.) can input / output 24V (5V Arduino can also be used, but there is a possibility of malfunction due to noise).
 Change the port start number and the number of ports of the firmware "PLC-01.ino" depending on the model.
 Depending on the input value, the program processing can be branched.
 Connect with RS232C.